- 5th Avenue, New York

 This is one of the most exclusive addresses in the world, a tree-lined avenue with top fashion designer boutiques and, of course, the famous Swiss watches.
 Very pedestrian-friendly, it ends with a world-famous luxury confectionary, the Confiserie Sprungli.

 This fashionista paradise is the main street of a fabulous shopping neighborhood in one of the world's greatest style cities.
 All of the top Italian (and non-Italian) designers are here, together with less-exclusive ready-to-wear and jewelry shops.
 Many of the world's top fashion brands also have their headquarters and offices on this street.

 Perhaps the world's glitziest and most glamurous shopping area, this is where the rich and the famous get their haute couture fashions to show off on Hollywood's red carpets.

 Not exactly a street, but an entire district comprised of eight blocks, this is where Tokyo's fashion victims model their latest acquisitions.
 It's known for its big upscale department stores, luxury retailers, and elaborate window displays.

 Being such a pedestrian-friendly city, Amsterdam offers some of the most pleasant shopping experiences in the world.
 Its best shops are found on this small street, not far from the city's top museums.
 It's also home to some of the most expensive apartments in the country, and the international luxury brands target those well-heeled locals.

 This is one of the urban wonders of the world, Europe's longest pedestrian shopping area.
 While there are many famous luxury shops, you'll also find the popular chain stores everyone can afford.
-What further makes this one of the most enjoyable places to shop in the world is the fact that it's closed to traffic and you can always take a break for a drink at a café outside.
+What further makes this one of the most enjoyable places to shop in the world is the fact that it's closed to traffic and you can always take a break with a drink at an outdoor café.